Orange-wjc/IR2-Multi-Robot-RL-Exploration/README.md

 [IROS 2024] Public code and model for [IR2: Implicit Rendezvous for Robotic Exploration Teams under Sparse Intermittent Connectivity](https://arxiv.org/abs/2409.04730).

 We present IR2, a deep reinforcement learning approach to information sharing for multi-robot exporation under communication constraints.
-Leveraging attention-based neural networks and hierarchical graph formulation, robots can effectively balance the longer-term trade-offs between disconnecting for solo exploration and reconnecting for information sharing in large-scale, complex environments.
+Leveraging attention-based neural networks and hierarchical graph formulation, robots can effectively balance the longer-term trade-offs between disconnecting for solo exploration and reconnecting for information sharing.

+We show that our model trained in this python simulation can generalize well to complex large-scale environments, such as Gazebo simulation and real world experiments.
+We hope that our work will be a useful learning-based benchmark for future research.

 ## GIF Demo